chicolucio/chicolucio.github.io/_pages/about.md

 - Delivered reproducible code with full documentation, assisted in technical transfer, and supported initial deployment in internal pipelines

+[Click here](/portfolio/2025-climatempo) for a more detailed description of the project.

 Additionally, worked on a short-term assignment at Ball Corporation, a global leader in sustainable aluminum packaging, where I: